-- (i) A charged Person, that Person's representative or any Person acting in concert with a charged Person, must not contact, or procure another Person to contact, a Person who may be required to give evidence before the Tribunal, where that contact is intended to or may otherwise mislead the Tribunal or unfairly affect the conduct of the Tribunal hearing. - (ii) A Person must not comment publicly on: - (A) the contents of a Notice of Charge or Notice of Breach prior to the conclusion of any Tribunal hearing and/or completion of a matter; or unless the Person establishes, to the reasonable satisfaction of the Controlling Body, that such public comment was not intended to influence or affect the conduct of a Tribunal hearing or the process of an investigation.
+- (i) A charged Person, that Person's representative or any Person acting in concert with a charged Person, must not contact, or procure another Person to contact, a Person who may be required to give evidence before the Tribunal, where that contact is intended to or may otherwise mislead the Tribunal or unfairly affect the conduct of the Tribunal hearing. - (ii) A Person must not comment publicly on: - (A) the contents of a Notice of Charge or Notice of Breach prior to the conclusion of any Tribunal hearing and/or completion of a matter; or - (B) any matter relating to an investigation under this Policy Handbook, until completion of such investigation and/or relevant determination by the Tribunal, unless the Person establishes, to the reasonable satisfaction of the Controlling Body, that such public comment was not intended to influence or affect the conduct of a Tribunal hearing or the process of an investigation.